melt-umn/melt-artifacts/2020_SLE_AG_Monadification/Step-By-Step-Instructions.md

 In implicit equations, we are not able to do case analysis on the constructors of the monad of the attribute being defined.
-For example, the `typ` attribute cannot match on the `left` and `right` constructors because `Either` is the `typ` attribute uses the `Either` monad.
+For example, the `typ` attribute cannot match on the `left` and `right` constructors because `Either` in the `typ` attribute uses the `Either` monad.
 We are able to match on them in equations for the `errors` attribute because it is an unrestricted attribute.
-In equations for `typ`, however, we can match on any other type, even if that type is a different monad.
-In the `var` production, the equation for `typ` (line 62) uses a function `lookupType`, returning a value of type `Maybe<Type>` to find the type of an attribute if it is a known variable.
+In equations for `typ`, however, we can match on any other type, even if that type is also a monad.
+In the `var` production, the equation for `typ` (line
+62) uses a function `lookupType`, returning a value of type `Maybe<Type>` to find the type of an attribute if it is a known variable.
 We match on the `just` and `nothing` constructors to turn this `Maybe` into an `Either`.